bsuraj23/NineThirtyBatch/README.md

 18'__subclasshook__'

 4.OpenAI is an AI company that builds and releases very smart computer programs.
 Think of it as a factory for advanced artificial intelligence. ex: chatgpt

+(2/09/25)

+1.The factorial of zero is 1.

+2.A palindrome is a word, phrase, number, or other sequence of characters that reads the same backward as it does forward.
+Punctuation, capitalization, and spaces are usually ignored when checking for palindromes. ex:racecar,madam,level,kayak,rotator

+3.To purge means to remove something or someone that is unwanted, harmful, or considered "impure".
+This implies cleansing or removal, which can occur in several contexts. ex: a=35 but it can't used in entire code then it removed.

+4.In Python, a "conflict" is not a specific error but rather a general term for when different parts of your code or project clash.